aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 * Accidentally loading the wrong data blob
 * Defending against objects being listed as having a certain context key / property when they actually do not

+Also, after this change, the contents of `context` will be available in audit log entries written by KMS, and you can now use that metadata in your Key Policies and Grants.

 ## Make the Change

 ### Starting Directory